lighttransport/nanort/examples/embree-api/README.md

 ## Notes

-Current implementation does not consider calling Embree API from multi-threaded context.
+Current implementation does not consider calling Embree API from a multi-threaded environment.
-Application must care of calling Embree API with proper locking(except for `rtcIntersect`)
+Application must care of calling Embree API with proper thread locking(except for `rtcIntersect`)

 ## TODO